fibo/SQL92-JSON/docs/index.md

 > can stringify a JSON into an SQL and viceversa parse an SQL and serialize it into a JSON

-🚧 **STATUS**: Right now the test suite contains 34 SELECT statements (and 1 CREATE) that are serialized into JSON and viceversa parsed back into SQL successfully.
+🚧 **STATUS**: Right now the test suite contains many SELECT statements (and few CREATEs) that are serialized into JSON and viceversa parsed back into SQL successfully.
-Adding INSERT and other DMLs statementes as well as DDLs is on the roadmap.
+Adding INSERT and other DMLs statements as well as DDLs is on the roadmap.

 [Installation](#installation) |
 [API](#api) |